chachatomari/cpuminer-gr-avx2/README.md

+Experimental branch to add the random pool selection for first time users in case no further configuration is provided.
+Linked to [this](https://github.com/chachatomari/cpuminer-gr-avx2/discussions/3).

 # Yet an other fork...
 Yes!
 This is a fork of the original miner optimized for raptoreum by WyvernTKC.
 The reasons behind this fork are simple:
 - Donations should be donations.
 Hardcoding a limit in the code on how low they can be means they are fees.
 Donating for a something should be an individual choice if we are appreciative of someone else and their effort.